Skip to main content

 5. Open a Checking Account and Get a Company Credit Card.
 One of the key benefits of setting up a business entity is to protect the business’ stockholders from personal liability for liabilities of the business.
 As part of ensuring that these limitations on liability are respected, founders should set up a checking account and credit card in the name of the company and use those accounts (rather than personal accounts) for all payments made by or to the company.
 Founders can loan capital to the company but should keep good records of these transactions and avoid moving money back and forth between their personal accounts and the company’s accounts.

 6. File State and Local Registrations.
-Most states require companies that are formed in other states (like Delaware) to register to do business in the states in which they are doing business.
+Most states require companies that are formed in other states to register to do business in the states in which they are doing business.
 If you are using a registered agent service such as Corporate Service Company or Corporation Trust Company, this company can help guide you through the process for a small fee, and your law firm should be able to help you coordinate this process as well.
 You should also look into whether you need to apply for a state level identification number and other state, county and/or city level registrations.
 Your state’s employment and tax agency’s website is a good source of information for this – California’s is located here.

 7. Get Insurance.
 As the business starts operating you will want to obtain some basic insurance, including general liability insurance and, in connection with hiring your first employees, workers’ compensation insurance.
 Your insurance needs and recommended policies will expand as your business grows, you have publicly available products and services, and your board of directors expands.
 A good insurance broker can be a huge help with this process — ask your mentors and advisors for recommendations.